 Acute hepatitis B is rarely cured in young children and people with a weakened immune system and becomes chronic in up to 90% of cases.1

 Hepatitis B is one of the most common infectious diseases:1

 Hepatitis B is very contagious.
 It is mainly transmitted by blood, but can also be found in other bodily fluids such as saliva, tears, semen and vaginal secretions.
 The viruses are most frequently transmitted during

 Hepatitis B can go undetected for quite a long time since it is often not noticeable and typical signs of the disease are lacking.
 You should be alert and consult a doctor if you notice the following symptoms over a long period of time:1

 Blood is tested for antibodies against the virus and various virus components in order to detect a hepatitis B infection.1

 People who are legally insured and over 35 years of age also have the opportunity to be tested once for hepatitis B (and also C) free of charge as part of the “health check-up”.4

-Since infected mothers can pass the virus on to the child during birth, pregnant women are tested for hepatitis B as standard from the 32nd week of pregnancy.1 Hepatitis D should also be tested for if the hepatitis B virus has been detected.
+Since infected mothers can transmit the virus to their child during birth, pregnant women are screened for hepatitis B as early as possible.5 Hepatitis D should also be tested for if the hepatitis B virus has been detected.
 Contracting hepatitis D at the same time can have a negative effect on the progression of liver disease.1

 Hepatitis B is not curable in most cases, but early treatment can reduce the risk of developing cirrhosis or liver cancer.1,3 It is up to the doctor treating you to decide which form of treatment is best for you.